 LOCAL REGULATIONS FOR THE

 CHAMPIONSHIP

 These local regulations are to be used in conjunction with General Section and Section 7 of the FAI Sporting Code.
 Reference numbers for Section 7 used in this text should be crosschecked with the latest edition of Section 7.

 Full title of the championships

 Location, including country

 Dates, including practice period, registration and opening ceremony.

 Logo of FAI and of championships

-Organised by the Aero Club on behalf of the Fédération Aéronautique Internationale
+Organised by the

 Address to which any correspondence should be sent in advance of the event, and address of organising National Aero Club.

 Event website address

 1. Purpose

 The purpose of the championships is to provide good and satisfying contest flying in order to determine the champion in each Class and to reinforce friendship amongst pilots and nations.
 (Section 7C; 2.2)

 2. Programme

-Training, paraglider & equipment inspection, registration to to

-Opening Ceremony

-First Competition Briefing

-Contest Flying Days

-Closing Ceremony, Prize giving (Reserve day or not)
+Training, paraglider & equipment inspection, registration to Opening Ceremony First Competition Briefing Contest Flying Days Closing Ceremony, Prize giving (Reserve day or not)

 3. Officials

 Event Director

-Competition Director

-Key officials

-Chief Judge

-Event Judge

-Launch Marshall

-Meteorologist

 International Jury : President

+- 35 -

 Members

 Stewards

 (Give nationality of Jury and Stewards).